Evillast/Data_Science_Projects_YP/06_Mobile_tariff_ml/README.md

 #### Purpose of the study:

-To build a machine learning model that will select the appropriate tariff for the user.
+To build a machine learning model that will select the appropriate tariff for the customer.

 #### Tasks:
 - To explore the data;